 Spraying your furry feline gently with light spray of water from a squirt bottle when they are where they should not be may be a way of getting them to understand where they should – or should not be.

-Be sure to test these sprays on a small section of any couches, coffee tables, fabric or leather furniture pieces before using to ensure items will not be damaged by the spray.
+Be sure to test the spray bottle on a small section of any couches, coffee tables, fabric or leather furniture pieces before using to ensure items will not be damaged by the spray.

 What worked for us?
 Peppermint spray!
 We began using a few drops of peppermint oil in our kitchen cleaner and our cat ran for the hills, never to be seen on the counter again.
 No more dusty paw prints or “thumps” – thank you peppermint.

-Below are a few options you can get if you are not into making your own.
-All have a lot of positive reviews and seem to do the job of keeping cats away well!
+Below are a few cat repellent options you can buy if you are not into making your own.
+They have a lot of positive reviews and seem to do the job of keeping cats of the furniture and counters well!

 Bodhi Dog 3-in1 Cat Training Aid – over 3,200 3.5 star ratings